datacoves/setup_template/README.md

 2.  **Configure your CICD**:
    - Edit your gitlab-ci,yml or .github/workflows files based on your Data Warehouse and dbt project location.
 This will involve commenting and uncommenting lines of code in the files.
+   - For Gitlab users: Generate your Personal Access token.
+      - Head to user > preferences > Access Tokens
+      - Name the Token `GITLAB_PUSH_TOKEN`
+      - Select the expiration data
+      - Select api, read_repository, write_repository
+      - Copy the token since it will not be viewable once you navigate from that screen
+      - Configure the `GITLAB_PUSH_TOKEN` variable in your workflow environment.
+Settings > CICD > Variables.
+Be sure to select Masked for sensitive values.
    - Configure your workflow environment variables in Gitlab or Github.
 See .gitlab-ci,yml or .github/workflows.
+Be sure to select Masked for sensitive values in gitlab or set secrets in github.

 3. **Configure dbt**:
    - Configure dbt for your Datacoves environment by editing the `profiles.yml` file in the `automate/dbt/` directory.
 Ensure you provide accurate connection details for your Data Warehouse.